Steam Access

 Problem Framing

-Research findings were translated into clear problem statements and How Might We questions across four focus areas:
+Research findings were translated into focused How Might We questions, including:

 Key Task Flows